Reduced-order modelling of parametrized unsteady Navier-Stokes equations and application to flow around cylinders with periodic changing boundary conditions: Numerical Case

 \subsection{Reconstruction of velocity fields}

 The snapshots obtained during the time period of (30s, 150s] are projected onto POD modes to obtain 120 sets of POD coefficients, and then the interpolation formula is fitted on that.
 The coefficient of the initial field $c^{t_{1}}$ is substituted into the interpolation formula as input.
 All the snapshots are reconstructed by using the formula repeatedly.
-Fig.4. shows two reconstruction solutions of the velocity field at time step t=65s and t=90s using the ROM.
+Fig. \ref{fig:5} shows two reconstruction solutions of the velocity field at time step t=65s and t=90s using the ROM.

-Comparing Fig.4 with Fig.1, verified that the model can reconstruct the sinusoidal flow field correctly.
-ROM's velocity was subtracted from the FOM's velocity node-by-node to obtain the absolute error value, shown from the top view in Fig.5.
+Comparing Fig. \ref{fig:5} with Fig. \ref{fig:3snapshots}, verified that the model can reconstruct the sinusoidal flow field correctly.
+The velocity of ROM was subtracted from the velocity of FOM node-by-node to obtain the absolute error value, shown from the top view in Fig. \ref{fig:6}.
 In most areas, the error of velocity is less than 0.05 m/s.

 It is appropriate to perform the error analysis using the root mean square error (RMSE) and the L2 norm of the relative error, which considers the error at each node and comprehensively reflects the accuracy of ROM.